-The outbreak of COVID-19 has evolved into a global pandemic.
-We have multiple clinical development activities, including our ongoing Phase 2 clinical trial for KVD900, that are being conducted primarily in Europe.
-Several European nations, in particular Italy, have implemented quarantines or other containment measures in response to the ongoing coronavirus outbreak, which have limited our ability to access patients and physicians at certain local clinical centers that are participating in these development activities.
-This has led to delays in our clinical development programs, particularly for KVD900.
-Should these clinical facilities continue to experience disruptions, or should patients or physicians be unable to continue their participation, on either a temporary or permanent basis, our clinical development activities could be significantly additionally delayed.
-We may also experience delays or difficulties with respect to our clinical trials as a result of delays in clinical site initiations and the enrollment of patients in our future clinical trials, including difficulties in recruiting clinical site investigators and clinical site staff due to the COVID-19 pandemic.
+The COVID-19 global pandemic has disrupted many of our operating activities, including our recently completed Phase 2 trial for KVD900.
+We may continue to experience delays or difficulties with respect to our clinical trials as a result of delays in clinical site initiations and the enrollment of patients in our future clinical trials, including difficulties in recruiting clinical site investigators and clinical site staff due to the COVID-19 pandemic.
 Any such delays to our planned clinical trial timelines could also impact the use and sufficiency of our existing cash reserves, and we may be required to raise additional capital earlier than we had previously planned.
 We may be unable to raise additional capital if and when needed, which may result in further delays or suspension of our development plans.
 If we are able to raise additional capital, challenging and uncertain economic conditions can make capital raising costly and dilutive.